petershin/liferay-learn/docs/liferay-cloud/latest/en/customizing-liferay-dxp-in-the-cloud/using-the-liferay-dxp-service/upgrading-your-liferay-dxp-instance.md

     tar -xvzf ARCHIVE_NAME.tgz
     ```

-1. Use the database client on your local system to create a database to import the data into.
+1. Use the database client on your local system to create a database for the imported data.

     **For PostgreSQL**: